 ELYSE BRIGGS, BCTMB, RTT, ERYT-500*

-Elyse istered THAI Therapist and a certified and nationally registered teacher of both massage and yoga therapies with a private practice in Glendale, CA. Elyse is the author of the DVD series, Stretch In Time® to help seniors improve the health of their spines and to stretch major joints and muscles with 5 simple exercises.
+Elyse is a Registered THAI Therapist and a certified and nationally registered teacher of both massage and yoga therapies with a private practice in Santa Rosa, CA. She specializes in teaching alignment-based yoga.
+Her major concern is keeping students safe in class while encouraging them to skillfully reach their personal goals.
+Elyse is the author of the DVD series, Stretch In Time® to help seniors improve the health of their spines and to stretch major joints and muscles with 5 simple exercises.
 This motivational DVD for seniors who are both Hearing and Deaf or Hard of Hearing emphasizes the importance of building strength and endurance as people age. http://www.stretchintime.com. http://www.stretchintime.com.
 Click here for Hamstrings tips from Elyse.

 FRANCES ROTHENBERG, RVT, ERYT-500*